Aubrey Griffin: College career

 In her freshman season, Griffin came of the bench to average 6.4 points and 5.4 rebounds per game.
 On December 5, 2019 she recorded a double-double with 25 points and 12 rebounds at Seton Hall.
 She was named to the American Athletic Conference All-Tournament team.
 As a sophomore, Griffin appeared in 29 games.
 She made her first career start against Butler, scoring 17 points and 10 rebounds.
 In her junior year, Griffin did not play due to back pain, and later underwent a discectomy in January 2022.

 As a redshirt junior, Griffin appeared in 35 games with 30 starts, averaging a career-best 11.3 points and 6.6 rebounds per game.
 On December 8, 2022 she set a career-high with 29 points and 10 rebounds against Princeton.
 Griffin went 11 for 11, tying Rebecca Lobo's single-game record for most consecutive made field goals in a game.
 She was an All-Big East honorable mention.
 In her redshirt senior season, Griffin scored a season-high 25 points against Louisville on December 16, 2023.
 She tore her left ACL in a game against Creighton on January 3, 2024 and would miss the rest of the season.

 Griffin used an extra year of eligibility to compete for a sixth season, becoming the first player in program history to play for six seasons.
 She made her season debut in January 2025 and averaged 4.4 points and 3.3 rebounds per game.

 Professional career

-Minnesota Lynx (2025–present)
+Minnesota Lynx (2025)

 Griffin was selected 37th overall by the Minnesota in the 2025 WNBA draft.
 The team announced that she would undergo arthroscopic surgery on her left knee.

+New York Liberty (2026–present)

+On May 8, 2026, Griffin was signed by the New York Liberty on a hardship contract.